New Eltham

-New Eltham is an area of south east London, in the London Boroughs of Greenwich and Bexley.
-It lies south east of Eltham and north west of Sidcup.
+New Eltham is a suburban area of South East London, England, primarily in the Royal Borough of Greenwich with some parts in the London Borough of Bexley.
+It is located south east of Eltham and north west of Sidcup.

 History

 New Eltham is a largely residential suburb of Greater London developed on former farmland to the south of Eltham in and around the small hamlet and crossroads of Pope Street, centred around what is today Avery Hill Road.
 On the main building of Wyborne School (Footscray Road) there is a sign clearly identifying it as "Pope Street" School, built in 1904.

 New Eltham railway station was opened as Pope Street Station in April 1878, twelve years after the opening of the Dartford Loop Line.
 The station was renamed New Eltham in 1886 although Pope Street was retained as a suffix until 1927.
 In 1974 the bridge (crossing the railway line) at Avery Hill Road was widened to allow buses to cross it.
 This replaced a narrow iron bridge which only had a separate path on one side for pedestrians.

 The Beehive public house was rebuilt in 1897.
 Most of New Eltham's housing dates from the 1930s.
 A library was built in 1931.

 As part of London's Cold War civil defences, a rectangular windowless blockhouse was built in 1954 behind New Eltham library.
 It served as the Woolwich Borough Control and when Woolwich merged with Greenwich in 1965 it took over the role as the Greenwich Borough Control.
 The control was part of the South East London Group reporting to the Regional Group War HQ at Chislehurst and later to Pear Tree House.

 Until the mid-1970s New Eltham had 3 butchers, 2 greengrocers, 3 grocers, 2 toy shops, a shoe repairer, 2 barbers, a radio and television repair shop, a clothing and material store, timber yard, cycle sales and repairs, 2 motor spares, hardware store, 2 dairies and a fishmongers.
 The Co-operative supermarket was previously a series of smaller separate purpose Co-op shops: a greengrocer, a chemist, butcher, and grocery store.
 A fishmongers later became a fish and chips shop (and still is as of 2021).
 Behind this, in what is now the car park was the Co-op dairy; the other (Unigate) was in Green Lane near Fiveways in what is now a small business park.